What is it?

 - have trouble understanding time and money

-- have a brother or sister with FASD
+- have a sibling with FASD

 Parents and caregivers can connect with their child’s school and teacher to discuss what their child’s teacher might be noticing.

 To diagnosis FASD, a team of specialists will do a medical evaluation and a neurodevelopmental assessment.
 They look at how the brain is functioning.
 It is important to remember that the IQ of people with FASD can range from below to above average.
-Alcohol exposure during pregnancy is not the only cause of these disorders.
+Alcohol exposure during pregnancy is not the only cause of these neurological disorders.
 The child might have medical or genetic concerns, or have experienced trauma.

 A diagnosis of FASD can be made only after a baby is born.
 See the ‘Where to From Here’ section for more information on getting an assessment and diagnosis.